* ECB's Draghi says monetary policy to remain accommodative

 By Gertrude Chavez-Dreyfuss

-low against the dollar and fell versus the yen on Wednesday
+three-week low against the U.S. dollar and fell against Japan's

-after European Central Bank President Mario Draghi highlighted
+yen on Wednesday after European Central Bank President Mario

-downside risks to euro zone growth and said monetary policy will
+Draghi highlighted risks to euro zone growth and said monetary

 The euro briefly pared losses against the dollar after final